MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 > [!NOTE]
 > If you can’t access the Microsoft Store due to company policies, please contact your administrator to distribute the app.

-If you use the Microsoft Store for Business, you can have users install the apps from your organization’s private store or from an email link that you send.
+If you use the Microsoft Store for Business to distribute your apps, you can have users install the apps from your organization’s private store or from an email link that you send.
+Instructions are provided below.

 ### Install the apps from the Microsoft Store